Want a more efficient way to evaluate your business?

 How to Identify Weaknesses:

-Think broad to start, along the lines of:
+With SWOT analysis, you need to think broadly to start, along the lines of:

 - What areas does your business struggle in the most?